selware/PingPongProject/README.md

 `git commit -m "*Commit_message*"`

-Commits your edited files, that have been staged for the commit.
+Commits your changes that have been staged for the commit.
 Changes are only recorded locally.